What We Do

 ALL ATX Leadership’s mission is to build a stronger and more connected music and creative sector business structure in Austin and Texas, which will help artists, businesses and organizations thrive, and to develop ALL ATX Leadership into the most prestigious and successful Leadership program in Texas.

-The program explores how all segments of the music and entertainment industry operate; facilitates collaboration, fellowship and discussion among industry leaders; exposes participants to different points of view and philosophies; and assists established leaders in their roles as decision makers.
+The program explores how music and creative businesses operate; facilitates collaboration, fellowship and discussion among industry leaders; exposes participants to different points of view and philosophies; and assists established leaders in their roles as decision makers.

 Music industry veteran Tamara Saviano is the director and facilitator of ALL ATX Leadership.
-During the past 25 years Saviano has worked tirelessly as an advocate of Americana music and its artists.
+For the last three decades, Saviano has worked tirelessly as an advocate of American music and its artists.

 As the creative force behind Tamara Saviano Media, she is a three-time GRAMMY nominee and took home the statue for producing 2004’s GRAMMY-winning Best Traditional Folk Album, Beautiful Dreamer: The Songs of Stephen Foster.
 She produced The Pilgrim: A Celebration of Kris Kristofferson in 2006 with Randy Scruggs.
 In 2012, Saviano’s GRAMMY-nominated This One’s For Him: A Tribute to Guy Clark won the Americana Music Association’s Album of the Year Award.
 Saviano also produced 2014’s Looking Into You: A Tribute to Jackson Browne with beloved Austin artist Jimmy LaFave and in 2016 worked with noted Memphis artist Luther Dickinson to produce Red Hot: A Memphis Celebration of Sun Records as a fundraiser for St. Jude Children’s Research Hospital.